-When I became a new mom almost 10 years ago, I thought I had it all figured out!
-I truly thought I had to have every device and safety gadget, 10 of every color of onesie, 50 bibs and 10,000 newborn size diapers… lol.
+When I became a new mom almost 13 years ago, I thought I had it all figured out!
+I truly thought I had to have every device and safety gadget, 10 of every color of onesie, all the cutest baby clothes, 50 bibs and 10,000 newborn size diapers.
 While it may seem like you go through that many diapers in the newborn stage you would be amazed that really they grow sooooo fast.
 So make sure you buy a couple sizes up too.

 So I was the newbie mom who read every piece of new baby info I could get my hands on.
 I watched every reality TV show that showed births and the first few days after taking the baby home, so I pretty much was an expert.
 Right?!
 Not to mention every single woman I know or randomly meet anywhere during my pregnancy had tons of unsolicited advice and horror stories for me.
 You know the ones… “I was in hard labor for 48 hours and ripped from ear to ear when the baby finally came out… ugh!”
 Really?!
 Please if you had a hard time in labor, DO NOT tell the poor newbie pregnant mama about it!!
 PLEASE?!

 So since then, I have relaxed a bit and become a lot more practical.
 With my next 2 babies, I knew what I needed and what was unnecessary.

 My top 5 New Mom Must-Haves

 Must have!
 I had one that you could use at home and one you could use in the car for when we were on the go.
 Cause when baby wants to eat, baby wants to EAT (!)
 So you really can’t plan your life around every 2-hour eating schedule without having to go somewhere right?!
 Also, I have found these awesome ready to feed baby bottles by Ready Made, that are easy to just pop in the bag and go when you are in a rush, which is like ALWAYS!
 Just pop off the outer cap, and formula will flow into the nipple, no assembly, no mixing, no mess, YES!